 - Reporting and business intelligence tools like Microsoft SQL Server Reporting Services (SSRS) and SAP Crystal Reports

 - NoSQL database systems, such as MongoDB and CouchDB

 - Big data technologies like Hadoop and Spark

-The ability to back up your knowledge with a certification can be an advantage in the job market.
-A few recommended certifications for the SQL database developer role are the Microsoft Certified Systems Engineer: Data Platform or the Oracle Database Administrator Certified Professional.
+Bolstering your knowledge with a certification can be advantageous.
+Two recommended designations for the SQL database developer role are the Microsoft Certified Systems Engineer: Data Management and Analytics or the Oracle Database PL/SQL Developer Certified Professional.

 Employers value soft skills in IT team members, with communication being one of the most important.
 This position requires working with colleagues across the IT department — from applications developers to network engineers — and with third-party vendors, such as cloud service providers.